-B. An Overview of U.S. Antitrust Laws and Remedial Structure
+1. An Overview of U.S. Antitrust Laws and Remedial Structure

-The primary sources of U.S. antitrust law are a handful of statutes enacted by the U.S. Congress.
+The primary source of U.S. antitrust law are a handful of statutes enacted by the U.S. Congress.
 The Sherman Act, enacted in 1890, provides the basic laws condemning (in § 1) anticompetitive agreements and (in § 2) unilateral conduct that monopolizes or attempts to monopolize.
 Violations of either section constitute a felony that can be criminally prosecuted by the U.S. Department of Justice (DOJ).
 Other provisions make the Sherman Act enforceable by DOJ actions for injunctive relief, and through private suits brought by injured parties (or by states on their behalf) for treble damages, injunctive relief, and attorney fees.

 The 1914 Clayton Act added more specific antitrust laws governing (in § 2) price discrimination in commodities, (in § 3) sales of commodities conditioned on the buyer not dealing with the seller's rivals, and (in §§ 7-8) mergers and interlocking directorates.
-Clayton Act § 3 remains in its original form, but the provision on price discrimination was amended in 1936 by the Robinson-Patman Act, and the provision on mergers was amended in 1950 by the Celler-Kefauver Act and supplemented in 1976 by the Hart-Scott-Rodino Act, which provides for pre-merger notification to U.S. enforcement agencies.
-These Clayton Act provisions are not enforceable by criminal penalties, but are otherwise enforceable by the DOJ and private suits in the same way as the Sherman Act.
-They are also enforceable through prospective cease-or-desist orders by the FTC, unless the
+Clayton Act § 3 remains in its original form, but the provision on price discrimination was amended in 1936 by the Robinson-Patman Act, and the provision on mergers was amended in 1950 by the Celler-Kefauver Act and supplemented in 1976 by the Hart-Scott-Rodino Act which provides for pre-merger notification to U.S. enforcement agencies.3 These Clayton Act provisions are not enforceable by criminal penalties, but are otherwise enforceable by the DOJ and private suits in the same way as the Sherman Act.4 They are also enforceable through prospective cease-or-desist orders by the FTC, unless the conduct occurs in an industry regulated by a special federal agency, in which case the special agency has that authority.5